MinecraftModDevelopment/MMD-Dev-Server/README.md

 **Is this server public?**
 No, the server has a whitelist.
 Anyone may apply to be whitelisted, however you can apply by submitting a new issue [here](https://github.com/MinecraftModDevelopment/MMD-Dev-Server/issues).
 Please keep in mind that we have a template which you can find [here](https://github.com/MinecraftModDevelopment/MMD-Dev-Server/blob/master/WHITELIST.md).
 If you don't use the template, you wont be accepted.

-**How do I request my mod be added?**
+**How do I request my pack be added?**
 You can create a new request by opening an issue [here](https://github.com/MinecraftModDevelopment/MMD-Dev-Server/issues).
 We have a template for mod requests which can be found [here](https://github.com/MinecraftModDevelopment/MMD-Dev-Server/blob/master/MOD_REQUEST.md).
 If you don't use the template your request wont be accepted.
 If your mod is private or not released yet you can contact a DSA.

-**How do I get an updated version of my mod on the server?**
+**How do I get an updated version of my pack on the server?**
 You can create an update request by opening an issue [here](https://github.com/MinecraftModDevelopment/MMD-Dev-Server/issues).
 We have a template for mod requests which can be found [here](https://github.com/MinecraftModDevelopment/MMD-Dev-Server/blob/master/UPDATE.md).

-**Do I have to be the author of a mod to submit it?**
+**Do I have to be the author of a mod pack to submit it?**
-As long as there is a good reason to add the mod, you are free to request it.
-Do keep in mind that this server is aimed towards testing mods made by those who are part of the community.

-**I am not a developer, am I still allowed to join?**
-Everyone is welcome to apply to join, however we are looking for those well experienced in mods and reporting errors and crashes.
-Keep in mind that there is a review process which takes a variety of other factors into account.
+We prefer you be the Mod Pack Author or Apart of the team devaloping it and have permission to sumit the pack for testing.

 **Is recording allowed on the dev server?**
 Please refer to the [Terms of Play](https://github.com/MinecraftModDevelopment/MMD-Dev-Server/blob/master/TERMS.md) for more information on this.
 If you are unsure you can ask an admin for clarification.